Twist Decoding: Diverse Generators Guide Each Other

-Machine translation has now been used over many domains, ranging from everyday conversations to medical documents.
+Machine translation has now been used for many domains, ranging from everyday conversations to medical documents.
 Machine translation models are often trained on large amounts of parallel data, such as the Europarl corpus \cite{koehn-2005-europarl} and the OPUS data \cite{tiedemann-2012-parallel}.
-Applying these models to out-of-domain data remains a challenge \cite{koehn-knowles-2017-six,chu-wang-2018-survey}, and some of these domains require particularly high accuracy in translation (e.g., medical and legal documents).
+Applying these models to out-of-domain data remains a challenge \cite{koehn-knowles-2017-six,chu-wang-2018-survey}, and users for some of these domains require high accuracy in translation (e.g., medical and legal documents).
 We will demonstrate that \twist decoding between general-purpose and domain-specific models is a viable approach to tackle this problem.

-\paragraph{Setups} We use machine translation datasets over diverse domains from prior work \cite{koehn-knowles-2017-six,hu-etal-2019-domain}: German$\rightarrow$English over medical (1.1M training sentence pairs), legal (720K pairs), Koran (religious text, 480K pairs), and subtitles (14M pairs) domains.\footnote{We excluded the IT domain because we found significant overlap between training and dev./test data.} For the domain-specific models, we train a base-sized transformer model \cite{Vaswani2017AttentionIA} with a 6-layer encoder and a 6-layer decoder on the training data of each domain.
+\paragraph{Setups.} We use machine translation datasets over diverse domains from prior work \cite{koehn-knowles-2017-six,hu-etal-2019-domain}: German$\rightarrow$English over medical (1.1M training sentence pairs), legal (720K pairs), Koran (religious text, 480K pairs), and subtitles (14M pairs) domains.\footnote{We excluded the IT domain because we found significant overlap between training and dev./test data.} For the domain-specific models, we train a base-sized transformer model \cite{Vaswani2017AttentionIA} with a 6-layer encoder and a 6-layer decoder on the training data of each domain.
 The top-performing German$\rightarrow$English system from WMT19 \cite{barrault-etal-2019-findings,ng-etal-2019-facebook}\footnote{\url{https://github.com/pytorch/fairseq/tree/main/examples/wmt19}.} is used as the generic model.
 This generic model is a large-sized transformer trained on a concatenation of publicly available parallel data, including the Europarl \cite{koehn-2005-europarl} and UN \cite{ziemski-etal-2016-united} corpora with the backtranslation technique \cite{sennrich-etal-2016-improving}.
-We follow (de)tokenization \cite{koehn-etal-2007-moses} and byte-pair encoding \cite{sennrich-etal-2016-neural} of previous work \cite{koehn-knowles-2017-six,hu-etal-2019-domain}.\footnote{All data are available at \url{https://github.com/JunjieHu/dali}.}
+We follow (de)tokenization \cite{koehn-etal-2007-moses} and byte-pair encoding \cite{sennrich-etal-2016-neural} of previous work \cite{koehn-knowles-2017-six,hu-etal-2019-domain}.\footnote{\url{https://github.com/JunjieHu/dali}.}